SmartNeedle/NeedleGuide/needle_pose_sensors/README.md

 # Needle Pose Sensors
-Package containing emulated and virtual sensors for the needle's depth and rotation.\
+Package containing simulated sensors and Arduino code and documentation to get real values of the sensors for the the needle's depth and rotation.\

-Still need to implement IMU and Depth sensor in Gazebo.